 University of Idaho – M.Ed, LPC, Ed.S

 Dan Hanks grew up in the North West, making stops in locations such as Alaska, Seattle, Montana, and finally landing in Coeur d’Alene, Idaho.
 Dan is a founder of Northwest College Support and Cultivation Counseling.
 Dan describes himself as “A paradoxical combination of therapist, nerd, philosopher, and distance athlete”.
-Dan competes in Ironman, Triathlon, and Adventure Sports.
-Dan enjoys sailing, paddleboarding, and snowboarding.
+Dan competes in Ironman, Triathlon, National Skijoring and Adventure Sports.
+Dan also enjoys sailing, paddleboarding, and snowboarding.
 Dan graduated from the University of Idaho and holds a Masters of Education in Counseling and School Psychology.
-Dan is a licensed Counselor and a certified School Psychologist.
-Dan is passionate about people meeting their highest potential.
+Dan is a licensed Counselor and a certified School Psychologist and is passionate about people meeting their highest potential.
 He realizes that each individual is different and each person walks a unique path towards a goal.
 At Northwest College Support, Dan works as a School Psychologist creating and overseeing plans geared to create college success.
-Dan specializes in working with individuals with learning differences, individuals on the autism spectrum, individuals with ADHD, and persons struggling with addictions.
+He specializes in working with individuals with learning differences, individuals on the autism spectrum, individuals with ADHD, and persons struggling with addictions.

 Arizona State University – LMFT